datalad/datalad-next/README.md

 This DataLad extension can be thought of as a staging area for additional functionality, or for improved performance and user experience.
 Unlike other topical or more experimental extensions, the focus here is on functionality with broad applicability.
-This is extension is a suitable dependency for other software packages that intend to build on this improved set of functionality.
+This extension is a suitable dependency for other software packages that intend to build on this improved set of functionality.

 ## Installation